OctopusDeploy/People/Engineering/Software-Engineering/L4-Lead-Software-Engineer.md

 ## 🧭 Culture and Leadership

-- I exhibit all qualities outlined in [Leadership](https://github.com/OctopusDeploy/People/blob/main/Leadership.md).
+- I encompass all of the qualities listed in [Leadership](https://github.com/OctopusDeploy/People/blob/main/Leadership.md).
 - I empower engineers to work independently and avoid becoming a bottleneck.
 - I tackle challenging tasks, like debugging, incident response, and reverse-engineering, ensuring the work gets done.
 - I guide my team to focus on their highest value contributions within the organization’s structure and scheduling.